ShivaniSinghRajawat/QuizMaster/README.md

-# QuizMaster - Online Quiz Maker (Built with Hostinger Horizons)
+# QuizMaster - Online Quiz Maker

 QuizMaster is an interactive web application allowing users to create, take, and track scores for online quizzes.
 Built using React, Vite, TailwindCSS, shadcn/ui, and Framer Motion.